Unlock money for green homes

 While the effects of climate change spread, families across Europe are facing huge rises in the cost of living, especially with regard to energy prices.
 Extreme climate events happen more often, bills keep rising and it’s becoming increasingly clear that we cannot continue to rely on fossil fuels for cooling or heating our homes.

-The EU institutions are currently developing a specific law — the Energy Performance of Buildings Directive (EPBD) — with the aim of increasing the rate of renovations throughout Europe.
-In March 2023, the EU Parliament adopted a position on this directive, which includes unprecedented measures to involve banks in financing these renovations.
-This has been a significant victory for our campaign, but the road ahead is still long.
-As we move forward in this battle, we will be closely monitoring each step taken to make our homes greener!
+The EU is reviewing the Energy Performance of Buildings Directive (EPBD) to boost renovations across Europe.
+In March 2023, the EU Parliament adopted a position on this directive, introducing unprecedented measures to involve banks in financing renovations – this marked a significant victory for our campaign!

 What do we need to make our home greener?